-Now, in response to the many directors who have found he device gets them substantially better interviews, we imported the new Mark IIV HD model.
+Now, in response to the many directors who have found the device gets them substantially better interviews, we imported the new Mark IV HD model.
 At this time, The American Movie Company and TeleprompterRental.com are the only sources to rent the Mark III or Mark IV in North America.

-But, more importantly gives the director the ‘award winning” video he/she needs.
+The Interrotron saves shooting time and thus money, but more importantly gives the director the “award-winning” video he/she needs.

-The director would now see the talent directly through the lens of the camera.
-See exactly what the camera sees.
-So, now he or she could not only monitor the framing and other technical aspects of the shot but could, at the same time, directly assess the body language of the talent.
+The director would now see the talent directly through the lens of the camera to see exactly what the camera sees.
+So, now he or she could not only monitor the framing and other technical aspects of the shot, but also could directly assess the body language of the talent at the same time.

-And in return, the talent could, not only hear the director’s voice, but could see and react to body language as well.
+And in return, the talent could not only hear the director’s voice, but also see and react to body language as well.
 So, all types of useful, natural, non-verbal communication can go on while the camera is recording.

-Top directors are loving the Interrotron… especially with children and non-professional actors.
+Top directors love the Interrotron, especially when working with children and non-professional actors.